csci104/site/_includes/writeups/ll-recursion2.md

 In this problem you will practice implementing recursive functions that process linked lists.
 Skeleton code is provided in `resources/{{page.hwpath}}`.
 Copy those files to your `hw-username/{{page.hwpath}}` folder, if you have not already.
-Each of the two problems below will use the following `Node` definition.
+There are **two separate functions** recursive functions that we will ask you to write.
+They are unrelated to each other (just part a, and part b of this problem), but each of the two problems below will use the following `Node` definition.

 ```c++
 struct Node {